jeffdaily/parasail/performance.md

   * AVX2, 16-bit: -a sw_striped_profile_avx2_256_16
   * AVX2, 8-bit: -a sw_striped_profile_avx2_256_8

-Following tables show how much time took for different sequences to be aligned against UniProtKB/Swiss-Prot database.
+The following tables show how much time it took for different sequences to be aligned against the UniProtKB/Swiss-Prot database.
 All times are in seconds.
 The times are an average of three runs.

 The following tests were performed on a MacBook Pro i5 CPU @ 2.53GHz with 8GB RAM (SSE4.1 support).
 The compiler was Apple LLVM version 6.0 (clang-600.0.57.